 Duke Energy is trying to undermine our rooftop solar industry by attacking net energy metering (NEM) – the rules for how solar customers are compensated for excess power they send to the grid.

-Nearly 60 nonprofits are opposing the plan Duke submitted to the NC Utilities Commission (NCUC) in November 2021.
-They are led by the Save NC Solar coalition (350 Triangle, 350 Charlotte, the NC Alliance to Protect Our People and the Places We Live, Sunrise Durham, Charlotte-Mecklenburg NAACP, Climate Reality Project Charlotte, Environmental Working Group, NC WARN, West End Revitalization Association, Appalachian Voices and the Southern Coalition for Social Justice).
+Nearly 60 nonprofits oppose the plan Duke submitted to the NC Utilities Commission (NCUC) in November 2021 that would affect residential customers.
+They are led by the Save NC Solar coalition (350 Triangle, 350 Charlotte, the NC Alliance to Protect Our People and the Places We Live, Sunrise Durham, Charlotte-Mecklenburg NAACP, Climate Reality Project Charlotte, Environmental Working Group, NC WARN and the West End Revitalization Association).

 Duke’s plan would make rooftop solar: